Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 </property>
 ```

-To use fault tolerant mode, set the Alluxio cluster properties appropriately in an
+To use fault tolerant mode, set the Alluxio cluster properties appropriately (see example below) in
-`alluxio-site.properties` file which is on the classpath.
+an `alluxio-site.properties` file which is on the classpath.

 ```properties
 alluxio.zookeeper.enabled=true